PaipaPsyche/PenroseTrip/_posts/2020-04-13-flocking-ecosystem.markdown

 If we reduce life to its most **essential components**, exploring the multiverse of possible interaction mechanisms becomes more intuitive when viewing each part of the whole as a simple set of **binary rules**.

 ## The Sketch
-**Swarming behavior** is a pattern with which we are familiar and which we can easily recognize in a flock of birds or in a school of fish, that's why it's called **Flocking algorithm**.
+**Swarming behavior** is a pattern familiar to everyone with a pair of eyes and which we can easily recognize in a flock of birds or in a school of fish, that's why it's called **Flocking algorithm**.
 The truth is that this **complex behavior** can arise from three simple orders that govern each individual of the simulation: a point entity (or *Boid*) in a 2D space with a velocity vector assigned and is **only aware of its close vicinity**, as well as the velocity vector of its neighbors.
 These three orders to *rule them all* are:

 * **Separation :** Avoid crowding neighbors (short range repulsion)
 * **Alignment :** Steer towards average heading of neighbors (align the velocity vector)